Azores Voyage of 1589: São Miguel & Flores

-Cumberland's first call came at São Miguel – he flew a Spanish flag to fool the Iberian forces there and proceeded to the capital Ponta Delgada, where he surprised and captured four small Portuguese carracks just offshore.
+Cumberland's first call came at São Miguel.
+He flew a Spanish flag to fool the Iberian forces there and proceeded to the capital Ponta Delgada, where he surprised and captured four small Portuguese carracks just offshore.
 These were laden with olive oil and 30 tuns of Madeira wine, besides woollen cloth, silk, and taffeta.

 On August 14 the fleet put in at the island of Flores for water and food, but while there they received intelligence of certain Spanish and Portuguese ships that were at anchor at Terceira Island.
 After some quick repairs and a gathering of victuals unmolested, the English at once set sail for that island.

 Terceira

 Upon his arrival Cumberland sailed into Angra Bay, sighted, trapped, and then immediately launched an attack on the Spanish and Portuguese ships.
 He was assisted by another English ship, the Barke of Lyme, which was one of Sir Walter Raleigh's vessels commanded by Captain Marksburie which happened to be in those parts.
-Under fire from the fort's cannon he assaulted seven ships; the largest, a Spanish galleon where a running battle ensued, but as the ship tried to escape, English gunfire damaged her so much that she sank taking with her pearls, silver, and 200,000 golden ducats.
 An attempt on a large heavily armed Portuguese carrack failed which then managed to escape.
 Another, a Portuguese carrack, however, which had come from Malacca and India, was captured when the English sailors boarded her.
 Overall seven ships were captured and these included the Spanish ships Nuestra Señora del Loreto, San Juan, El Espiritu Sanctu, and the San Cristobal coming from Spanish America.
 The riches included silk, gold, silver, and porcelain.
 From two Portuguese ships Cumberland took cargoes of elephants teeth, grain, coconuts, and Guinean goat skins.
 Whilst the battle was raging English captives on the island managed to escape, stole a small boat, and were subsequently rescued by the Margaret.
 After the capture and destruction of the vessels the English ships gathered some water further round the island and set sail to Faial Island.